Advanced Industrial Integrated Technology (AIT)

 Advanced Mechanical

 Focuses on various installation methods required for advanced and highly technical industrial equipment components.
-Lecture/Lab: 2.0 credits (45 contact hours).
+Lecture: 1 credit (15 contact hours).
+Laboratory: 1 credit (30 contact hours).

 Pre-requisite: Reading and Mathematics assessment exam scores above KCTCS developmental placement level or successful completion of prescribed developmental courses or consent of instructor.

-Examines fundamental architecture of programmable logic controllers as it pertains to industrial applications and incorporates ladder logic principles, commonly used instruction language, editing, program navigation and program analysis.
-Lecture/Lab: 1.0 credit (22.5 contact hours).
+Examines fundamental architecture of programmable logic controllers (PLCs) as they pertain to industrial applications and incorporates ladder logic principles, commonly used program instructions, editing, program navigation, and program analysis.
+Lecture: 1 credit (15 contact hours).
+Laboratory: 1 credit (30 contact hours).

 Pre-requisite: AIT 1401 or consent of instructor.